 Fortunately, there are security measures in place that keep others from accessing this sensitive information.

-Earlier, this was done by using passwords and pin codes but having to enter either of the aforementioned methods every time someone wants to unlock the phone is simply inconvenient for most users.
-That is why smartphone manufacturers started to explore different, faster ways one could unlock their devices.
+Earlier, this was done by using passwords and pin codes but having to enter either of the aforementioned methods every time someone wants to unlock the phone is inconvenient for most users.
+That is why smartphone manufacturers started to explore different, faster ways could unlock their devices.

 What are biometrics?

 Undeniably there are many advantages to using biometric security on your devices.
-For example, a pin lock or a password can be cracked, while to fool a fingerprint scanner, someone would actually need to physically recreate your fingerprint, which is possible but very hard to do.
+For example, a pin lock or a password can be cracked, while to fool a fingerprint scanner, someone would need to physically recreate your fingerprint, which is possible but very hard to do.
 Biometric authentication methods are also much faster than entering even a simple four-number pin.

 Unfortunately, whenever there are advantages, there are also downsides.
 Although biometrics originally got popular by using fingerprints and iris scanners, there is a new method that certain smartphone and laptop manufacturers are pushing.
 It is facial recognition.